Sunday, September 1, 2013

 The aft end is still anchored to the hard top railings, the spliced end of the dockline cow-hitched around a center point attachment, spreading the load.

-The forward end is lashed (many passes of parachute cord adding up to a 5500-pound line) to a 316 SS bolt hanger.
+The forward end is lashed (many passes of polyester cord adding up to a 5500-pound line, with padding under for chafe) to a 316 SS bolt hanger.
 The chafe gear is for UV protection.

 Less of a trip problem, equal access, easy to re-tension.